 How does change occur in the therapy?

-The therapy shapes your identity.
+It shapes your identity.
 It unlocks your capacity by sharing significant events in your life.
 This process helps determine which experiences are more influential than others.

 Joining these narratives together creates an over-arching theme for your life.
 It also tells how you can make it better moving forward.